kvnang/frkennyang/src/posts/Characters of the Nativity/index.md

 ## 3. Mary and Joseph

+> While [Joseph and Mary] were there, the time came for her to deliver her child.
+And she gave birth to her firstborn son … .
+>
+> —Luke 2:6–7

 Near the baby Jesus stand Mary and Joseph, gazing at God-made-man.
 Words are incapable of expressing what’s before them.
 They are both silent.
 Pope Francis writes that

 > [t]he birth of a child awakens joy and wonder; it sets before us the great mystery of life.
 Seeing the bright eyes of a young couple gazing at their newborn child, we can understand the feelings of Mary and Joseph who, as they looked at the Infant Jesus, sensed God’s presence in their lives.